AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 Debugging Failed Proof Attempts
 ---------------------------------------------------------------------

-If GNATprove reports an error while verifying a program, it may be for different reasons:
+GNATprove may report an error while verifying a program for any of the following reasons:

-- there might be an error in the program, or
+- there might be an error in the program; or

-- the property may not be provable because of some missing information, or
+- the property may not be provable as written because more information is required; or

 - the prover used by GNATprove may be unable to prove a perfectly valid property.

-The remainder of this section is dedicated to the sometimes tricky task of debugging failed proof attempts.
+We spend the remainder of this section discussing the sometimes tricky task of debugging failed proof attempts.

 Debugging Errors in Code or Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, let us look at the case where there is indeed an error in the
+First, let's discuss the case where there's indeed an error in the program.
-program.
-There are two possibilities: the code may be incorrect, or, and
+There are two possibilities: the code may be incorrect or, equally likely,
-it is equally likely, the specification may be incorrect.
-As an example,
+the specification may be incorrect.
+As an example, there's an error in our
-there is an error in our procedure ``Incr_Until`` which makes its
+procedure ``Incr_Until`` below which makes its :ada:`Contract_Cases`
-:ada:`Contract_Cases` unprovable.
+unprovable.

 .. code:: ada